tlepple/data_origination_workshop/README.md

 Debezium Server can be deployed on-premises or in the cloud, and it is available under the Apache 2.0 open-source license, which means that it is free to use, modify, and distribute.

-You can find more information Debezium Server here:
+You can find more information Debezium Server here:  [Debezium Server Website](https://debezium.io/documentation/reference/stable/operations/debezium-server.html)

+---
 ---